- To improve our understanding of the mechanisms of cardiovascular disease

 - To discover improved ways to predict, detect, treat, and cure cardiovascular disease

-- To apply new knowledge to clinical practive to shape prevention and treatment solutions indvidualized to each unique patient
+- To apply new knowledge to clinical practice to shape prevention and treatment solutions individualized to each unique patient

 Our physicians believe that research is an integral part of our clinical service that allows us to improve outcomes, determine best medical practice, and provide the most advanced therapies to our patients.
 Our research program was developed over 30 years ago to assist physicians in offering cutting-edge treatment and gain a more complete understanding of heart disease.